v-zhuravlev/zbx_template_pack/out/4.2/EN/os/template_os_linux_snmp_SNMPv2_EN.md

 Please report any issues with the template at https://support.zabbix.com

-# Template OS Linux VFS.DEV SNMPv2
+# Template OS Linux block devices SNMPv2

 ## Overview